reportportal/docs/src/md/src/WorkWithReports/InvestigationOfFailure.md

 ### Defect types and comments

 Report Portal provide possibility to investigate the results of your runs.
-Invesitation includes set the appropriate defect type of failed items, post defect for them or load the id of defect that is already available in the bug tracking system.
+Invesitation includes set the appropriate defect type of failed items, post defect for them or link the id of defect that is already available in the bug tracking system.

 Using defect editor you can choose the real reason of your fail and provide the comment for this fail.